perturbo-code/perturbopy/docs/source/postproc/tutorials/dynamics-run.rst

 The ultrafast dynamics calculation solves the real-time Boltzman transport equation (rt-BTE).
 Please see the `Perturbo website <https://perturbo-code.github.io/mmydoc_dynamics.html>`_ for more details.
 We first run the Perturbo calculation following the instructions on the Perturbo website and obtain the YAML file, *si_dynamics-run.yml*.
 We also obtain two other important files: the tet HDF5 file *si_tet.h5* (from the setup calculation), and the cdyna HDF5 file *si_cdyna.h5*.
 These files store data on the k-points and the dynamics results which are too large to be outputted to the YAML file.

-Next, we create the :py:class:`.DynaRun` object using the YAML file, cdyna HDF5 file as an input.
-This object contains all of the information from those three files.
+Next, we create the :py:class:`.DynaRun` object using the YAML file, cdyna HDF5 file, and tet HDF5 file as inputs.
+This :py:class:`.DynaRun` object contains all of the information from those three files.

 .. code-block :: python